LiamRender/models/README.md

 macro analysis on gdp and productivity

-# mockportfolio.xlsx
+# ratings.xlsx

-Mock portfolio with IRR (currently after 4 months) to test investment ideas
+Best investment ideas (long/short) as of a certain date and target price